Your money-making expert. Financial journalist, TV and radio personality.

 Over 60s make money in all sorts of ways now.

 With returns from savings low and cost of living rising, finding ways to supplement income elsewhere has become a necessity for many who have already retired.

-We’ve put together a list of the best money-making ideas for the over 60s so take a look and see what suits you.
+We’ve put together a list of the best money-making ideas for the over 60s, so take a look and see what suits you.

-You support the mum-to-be during her pregnancy and often after the birth too.
-Sign up to an agency which will train you and place you with families.
-Doulas in Britain make, on average, about £10–12 per hour for post-birth work and £200–400 for a birth.
+You support the mum-to-be during her pregnancy (and often after the birth too).
+First, you sign up to an agency that will train you and place you with families.
+On average, Doulas in Britain make about £10–12 per hour for post-birth work and £200–400 for a birth.

 Whatever your skill is you can make money from it by tutoring people or groups and charging by the hour.

-If you can iron a basket of crumpled shirts with your eyes closed (don’t try it!) then providing an ironing service could be the answer to your cash-flow problems.
+If you can iron a basket of crumpled shirts, with your eyes closed (don’t try it!), then providing an ironing service could be the answer to your cash-flow problems.

 If you have been in business for a number of years, consulting is a good way to make money from your experience.

 There are various ways you can do it: you could contact former employers offering your services on a project basis or for a few hours a month, or you could set yourself up formally as a consultant, go to networking events with your business cards, get in touch with prospective clients through LinkedIn and other online networking platforms and build up your business like that.